Pop Ups 101 | Pop Up Evolution

 Traditional Pop Up Displays System

 The traditional pop up system consists of an accordion-like frame that when removed from its UPS or FedEx shippable case expands and locks into a sturdy position.
-Most often channel bars with magnetic strips are attached to the frame to receive flexible full color graphic or velcro receptive fabric panels that also carry magnetic stripping along the edges.
+Most often channel bars with magnetic strips are attached to the frame to receive flexible full color graphic or hook and look receptive fabric panels that also carry magnetic stripping along the edges.
 Typically, the graphic panels are made of a sturdy inkjet laminate or Duraprint material and printed in full color.
 The printed material is sturdier than vinyl and less likely to crease with repeat use, holding its form to create a solid graphic wall.
 Once the panels are lined up and attached to the frame, the finished product is a large unified graphic image with your branding and/or company/product information.
 These panels roll up easily and also fit within the same case that houses the frame for protection and ease of transport.

 Backlit Fabric Pop Up Panels